skallaher/LearningGit/0-Motivation.md

 the original, did he notice that one of the quotes in the file was a "curly" quote, which was the problem.

-## Lesson learned: use version control
+## Lesson Learned: Use Version Control

 In all of these stories, there is something that is being done manually that would be a lot easier if it was done by software.
 In the first story, the missing feature